Gandarrapiddo! The Revenger Squad: Plot

-Madman and Mino had already took over the lair of superheroes owned by Professor Clean.
-Mino was imprisoned in a mirror.
-Gandarra, along with Higopa, Flawlessa, Barna and Pospora fought against Madman.
-Their battle caused the superstar lair to be destroyed.
-Madman told Gandarra to give to him the lipstick spear so that Mino would be released.
-But Gandarra refused, and Madman told her that Gandarra will never see her sister Cassandra again.
-Gandarra then killed Madman but, she was hit by a falling rock in the head.
-Before Professor Clean died, he told them to take care of Madman's son.
-When the superheroes try to save Gandarra, she suffered from amnesia.
-They took the boy named Chino and live like mortals.
+Madman and Mino take over the lair of superheroes owned by Professor Clean but Mino is imprisoned in a mirror.
+Gandarra, along with Higopa, Flawlessa, Barna and Pospora fight against Madman.
+Their battle causes the lair to be destroyed.
+Madman tells Gandarra to give him the lipstick spear in exchange for Mino.
+But Gandarra refuses, and Madman tells her that Gandarra would never see her sister Cassandra again.
+Gandarra then kills Madman but is hit by a falling rock in the head.
+Before Professor Clean dies, he tells them to take care of Madman's son.
+When the superheroes try to save Gandarra, she suffers from amnesia.
+They take the boy named Chino and live like mortals.

-Years have passed, Gandarra, who is called Emi along with Chino and Juvie lived a decent life.
-Peppa/Barna told Pospora/Bulldog, Higopa/Luz-Luz and Flawlessa/Bokbok that Chino's powers are about to activate on his 21st birthday.
-Chino also is a fan of international model Cassandra Stockings, whom he saw in a racing event.
-It also found out that Cassandra is also Kweenie, a superhero who is known for spreading fake news around the internet.
-After Chino was fired from his job, he decided to join the Philippine Army, but Emi disagrees with his idea.
-As Chino's birthday draws near, Peppa formulated a plan in order to regain Gandarra's memory.
-They hit her in the head several times until she regained her memory.
-On his 21st birthday, Chino's powers began to be visible.
-He had the ability to run fast.
-He would also save people from Kweenie's men.
-Because of his speed, he was named as Rapido.
-This makes Kweenie more furious.
-Rapido then joined forces with Gandarra, Barna, Higopa, Flawlessa and Pospora.
-They identified themselves as "The Revengers Squad".
-Kweenie also remember her sister Emi.
-But, Mino told her that she was always absent during the times she needed her.
-When Cassandra was invited by Chino to their house, she felt sweaty and was given a towel.
-Suddenly, a big mole in her left cheek became visible, indicating that she was recognized by Emi.
-During a fight between Gandarra and Kweenie, Rapido became furious because he already knew that Gandarra killed his father Madman.
-He then took the lipstick spear and leave her.
+Years later, Gandarra, who is called Emi along with Chino and Juvie live a decent life including fellow superheroes and neighbors Peppa (Barna), Bulldog (Pospora), Luz-Luz (Higopa) and Bokbok (Flawlessa).
+Peppa informed them that Chino's powers would activate on his 21st birthday.
+Chino is a fan of international model Cassandra Stockings, whom he encounters in a racing event.
+It is also revealed that Cassandra is also Kweenie, a villain who is known for spreading fake news around the internet.
+After Chino is fired from his job, he decides to join the Philippine Army, but Emi disagrees with him.
+As Chino's birthday draws near, Peppa and her group hit Gandarra in the head several times until she regains her memory.

+On his 21st birthday, Chino's powers begin to appear.
+He gains the ability to run fast and save people from Kweenie's men.
+Because of his speed, he is called Rapido, infuriating Kweenie.
+Rapido then joins forces with Gandarra, Barna, Higopa, Flawlessa and Pospora.
+They identify themselves as "The Revengers Squad".
+Kweenie also remembers her sister Emi.
+But Mino tells her that she was always absent during the times she needed her.
+When Cassandra is invited by Chino to their house, she feels sweaty and was given a towel.
+Suddenly, a big mole in her left cheek appears, indicating that she is recognized by Emi.
+During a fight between Gandarra and Kweenie, Rapido becomes furious after learning that Gandarra killed his father Madman.
+He then takes the lipstick spear and leaves her.

-Rapido was asked by Mino, who disguised himself as Madman, his father to give the lipstick spear.
-As the power of the lipstick spear fuses the mirror, Mino was released from the mirror.
-Kweenie asked the help of The Revengers Squad.
-They fought against Mino, but Mino fought back and caused Gandarra to lose her powers.
-But, she came back and defeated Mino.
+Rapido is asked by Mino, who disguised himself as Madman, to give the lipstick spear.
+As the power of the lipstick spear fuses the mirror, Mino is released from the mirror.
+Kweenie asks the help of The Revengers Squad.
+They fight Mino, but Mino causes Gandarra to lose her powers.
+After a near death experience during which she is encouraged by Professor Clean, she comes back and defeats Mino.
+As they continue with their normal lives, Cassandra is visited by Marlon Stockinger, while Chino is visited by Kathryn Bernardo.